V13kv/CPU-Emulator/README.md

 The idea is to understand how CPU works, how CPU communicates with devices (input, output), how assembler works, how translation process is done, how CPU processes [`bytecode`](https://en.wikipedia.org/wiki/Bytecode), what is CPU [`microcode`](https://en.wikipedia.org/wiki/Microcode) and how it is implemented and some other intricacies of CPU, assembler.

 ## Documentation
-You can see the documentation [`here`](https://docs.google.com/document/d/1youW9-Raz-lGzc0pJ37jc7rNF6vHhlz0xsxcjXyCMYY/edit?usp=sharing).
+You can see the user documentation [`here`](https://docs.google.com/document/d/1youW9-Raz-lGzc0pJ37jc7rNF6vHhlz0xsxcjXyCMYY/edit?usp=sharing) and developer documentation [`here`](https://docs.google.com/document/d/1q9ce8neP75xqnBPQkJJ05GUwjR5-Uvag2BscOHG7MAw/edit?usp=share_link).

 ## What does this project have?
 This project has two main parts: